mamamia5x/NABL/README.md

 You can see a map with all the teams on it [here](https://drive.google.com/open?id=1ahRyz2DOTRZCVM2ZDE-fDRvoY4tZre7F&usp=sharing)

 # Error
 For some reason, an error will happen when trying to upload the file.
-You can still play, but I don't know the effects of it.
+You can still **play**, but I don't know the effects of it.
 The file is an export from the game, I didn't actually program the JSON file.

 # Update's
 V.1.0 - Released